samaahmed-1/project-one/README.md

 # 🗂 Data Processing & Data Cleaning

-Began with a raw sales dataset that contained various sales and customer details.
-The dataset was meticulously cleaned using Microsoft Excel to:
+Excel Data Cleaning

-✅ Ensure data consistency across all records
+The raw sales dataset contained various inconsistencies.
+Excel's built-in features were used to:

-✅ Remove any irrelevant or corrupt data points
+✅ Remove duplicate entries

-✅ Standardize categorical fields (e.g., countries, categories)
+✅ Correct and standardize data formats

-✅ Aggregate data for key metrics and visualizations
+✅ Aggregate data using PivotTables for summary analysis

 ---